bitrise-io/devcenter/_articles/en/webhooks/adding-a-slack-webhook.md

 * `c` or `commit` - example: `workflow: primary|commit: eee55509f16e7715bdb43308bb55e8736da4e21e`
 * `m` or `message` - example: `branch: master|message: ship it!!`

-{% include message_box.html type="note" title="Parameter requirements" content="at least either `branch` or `workflow` has to be specified, and you can specify both if you want to.
+{% include message_box.html type="note" title="Parameter requirements" content="At least either `branch` or `workflow` has to be specified, and you can specify both if you want to.
 You're free to specify any number of optional parameters."%}

 You can also send environment variables that will be available in your workflow with the format: `env[KEY1]:value1|ENV[KEY2]:value2`